21isenough/LightningATM/README.md

 - [ ] Add AP option for users to login into their wifis (https://github.com/21isenough/RaspiWiFi)
 - [ ] 2 layer for coins to reject before accepted
 #### Done
+- [X] Write installations instructions (see docs.lightningatm.me)
+- [X] Rethink the design decisions in regards to hardware (https://www.arrow.com/en/products)
-- [x] Add encryption of admin.macaroon in idle mode
+- [X] Add encryption of admin.macaroon in idle mode
 - [X] Design ideas for case
 - [X] Slightly recline front board to the back, add immersion for camera
 - [X] Move scanning function into utils